Richard Durham

-Richard Durham (September 6, 1917 – April 27, 1984) was a writer and radio producer in the United States.
-He was African-American.
+Richard Isadore Durham (September 6, 1917 – April 27, 1984) was an African-American writer and radio producer.

 Early life

-He was born in Raymond, Hinds County, Mississippi and moved with his family to Chicago in 1921.
+Durham was born in Raymond, Hinds County, Mississippi, and moved with his family to Chicago in 1921.
 He attended Hyde Park High School and Northwestern University.

 Career

-In 1940, with support from the Illinois Writer's Project (part of the Federal Writers' Project), Durham wrote two short radio dramas entitled The Story of Winslow Homer and The Story of Auguste Rodin.
+Beginning in 1939, Durham worked on the Illinois Writer's Project (part of the Federal Writers' Project).
+In 1940 he wrote two short radio dramas entitled The Story of Winslow Homer and The Story of Auguste Rodin.
 An essay, "The philosophical basis of Sterling McMurrin", was also published.

+Leaving the IWP in 1942, Durham worked as a freelance writer.
+Two national shows, The Lone Ranger and Ma Perkins, used his scripts.
 Durham wrote for New Masses, the Chicago Defender, the Chicago Star and the Illinois Standard newspapers.
 At the same time he joined the Communist Party, USA.

-His first radio series was Democracy – USA, which aired in 1946 on Chicago's WBBM.
-The next year he started dramatic Black soap opera radio series, Here Comes Tomorrow.
+His first radio series was Democracy – USA, sponsored by the Chicago Defender.
+It aired in 1946 on Chicago's WBBM.
+The next year he started the dramatic Black soap opera radio series Here Comes Tomorrow on WJJD.

 Destination Freedom

 Following his early radio writings, Durham wrote and produced the radio drama Destination Freedom.
 In cooperation with The Chicago Defender, he began this series over NBC Chicago outlet WMAQ in July 1948, with scripts emphasizing the progress of African-Americans from the days of slavery to the ongoing struggle for racial justice.
+Two episodes – "A Garage in Gainesville" and "Execution Awaited" – are part of the Library of Congress National Recording Registry.

 Post-Destination Freedom

 After Destination Freedom Durham was the national program director of the United Packinghouse Workers of America.
 He resigned in 1958.
+He then was a press agent for T. R. Howard during Howard's 1958 run for Congress.

 Muhammed Speaks editing

-In the 1960's Durham was the editor of Muhammad Speaks, a Nation of Islam newspaper in Chicago.
+In the 1960s Durham was the editor of Muhammad Speaks, a Nation of Islam newspaper in Chicago.

 Bird of the Iron Feather soap opera

-While an editor of Muhammed Speaks Durham started up a soap opera on Chicago's NPR radio/WBEZ-FM television station.
-Bird of an Iron Feather had an all Black cast and ran for 21 episodes three times a week starting in January 1970.
-Newton Minow was the chairman of the Channel 11 WTTW TV station that put on the show via a grant from the Ford Foundation.
+While an editor of Muhammed Speaks Durham created a soap opera for Chicago's WTTW television station.
+Bird of the Iron Feather was the first all-Black television soap opera, and ran for 21 episodes, three times a week starting in January 1970.
 The show's title came from a speech by Frederick Douglass given in 1847.